 I love this quote by Bryant H. McGill about how being a good listener is a sign of respect.

-When you travel internationally, it will help you make new friends, especially some local people, if you can speak a few words of their language.
-Yes, some people may laugh at your pronunciation, but many others will be really pleased to see and know that you are trying to speak to them in their own language.
+Traveling internationally will help you make new friends, especially some local people, if you can speak a few words of their language.
+Yes, some people may laugh at your pronunciation, but many others will be pleased to see and know that you are trying to speak to them in their language.

 At the very least, you can learn to say “Hello” or “good morning” or “Thank you” in the language of where you are traveling.
 I have found that those words are usually beneficial and help endear people to you as someone trying to respect them and their language and culture.